JerricaRaemer/databyjerrica.com/_posts/2025-07-15-story_telling.md

 * What will happen if we don’t act?

-This means pairing analytics skills with business fluency, storytelling structure, and visual empathy—understanding how your audience takes in information.
+This means pairing analytics, business fluency, and competency in presenting information.

 ## Case Example: Participant Support Trends